oracle/tribuo/docs/Internals.md

 `Prediction` object is created which maps the predicted values to their dimensions or labels.
-The `Evaluator` aggregates all the `Prediction`s, checks if the `Example`s have ground truth labels (if not it throws an exception), and then calculates the appropriate evaluation statistics (e.g. accuracy & F1 for classification, RMSE for regression etc).
+The `Evaluator` aggregates all the `Prediction`s, checks if the `Example`s have ground truth labels (if not it throws an exception), and then calculates the appropriate evaluation statistics (e.g., accuracy & F1 for classification, RMSE for regression etc).
 Finally, the input data's `DataProvenance` and the `Model`'s `ModelProvenance` are queried, and the evaluation statistics, provenances and predictions are passed to the